sumin-Ma/GALAMOST/docs/forcefield-bonded-angle.rst

     - :math:`\theta_{0}` - equilibrium angle ``theta0`` (in radians)

     .. note::
-	    The unit of the angle parameter input in the script should be degree, and the program will convert it into radian.
+	    The angles set in script are in the unit of degree, and the program will convert them into radian automatically.

 .. py:class:: AngleForceHarmonic(all_info)